 Many people consider these more stylish than other brands on the market today.
 They also sit on top of four tiny rubber feet that keep them firmly in place but do not leave any adhesive or residue on your tabletop surface.

-Mackie’s CR3 is the smallest studio monitor they offer but still packs quite a punch for their size.
+Mackie’s CR3 is the smallest studio monitor they offer but still packs quite a punch for its size.

 It can easily fit into your laptop bag or backpack so that you can take it with you to classrooms, friends’ houses, coffee shops, etc. You can even take it with you on the go in your car if you want to create a makeshift studio in the backseat.